wdolorito/deb_workstation/README.md

     └── setup.txt
 ```

 `wayland` has scripts and a file with packages to install for sway/wayland.  `xorg` has a touchpad configuration file and a file with packages to install for i3/xorg.
 Both window managers may be used side by side with these supporting configuration files if installed at the same time.  `common.txt` are programs chosen that have wayland and xorg compatibility.
-Noted exceptions are libreoffice and kicad.
+Noted exception is kicad.

-For a pure wayland environment, do not install those two programs and use gimp v2.99.2+, which is not included in Debian 11 nor Devuan 4 repos.
-The placeholder in `user_files` is the file name from the AppImage releases of gimp.  `fix_chrome.sh`, `fix_chromium` and `fix_codium.sh` should be run as root whenever those two programs are updated.
-If switching between sway and i3; avoid running `google-chrome`, `chromium` or `codium` from their respective `.desktop` files via wofi/rofi.
+For a pure wayland environment, do not install that program and use gimp v2.99.2+, which is not included in Debian 11 nor Devuan 4 repos.
+The placeholder in `user_files` is the file name from the AppImage releases of gimp.  `fix_wdisplays.sh` should be run as root whenever that program is updated to restore the icon in wofi/rofi.
+If switching between sway and i3; avoid running `google-chrome`, `chromium` or `codium` from their respective `.desktop` files via wofi as they will launch in xwayland.

 Copy all files from `user_files` in to user directory as user.
 Alternately, copy as root, then `chown -R <user>:<user>` all files.
 As user, run `fix_*.sh` scripts from `user_files`.
 They may be deleted afterwards.

 All files from `root_files` can be copied to `/root` for convenience.  `createswap` will create a `swapfile` at the root of the filesystem and modify `/etc/fstab`.
-Modify `doas.conf` for user(s) and copy to `/etc`. `fix_pam.sh` to allow `gnome-keyring` to be used on login for users.  `findswap` will print a line useable for `/etc/default/grub` as well as `/etc/initramfs-tools/conf.d/resume` to enable hibernation. `set_default_browser` to fix `sensible-browser` links.
+Modify `doas.conf` for user(s) and copy to `/etc`.
+Run `fix_pam.sh` to allow `gnome-keyring` to be used on login for users.  `findswap` will print a line useable for `/etc/default/grub` to enable hibernation. `set_default_browser` to fix `sensible-browser` links (will set firefox-esr).

-The `samsung_chromebook` folder has files specific to the first gen [Samsung Arm Chromebook, model XE303C12](https://www.samsung.com/us/business/support/owners/product/chromebook-xe303c12/).  i3/xorg is used over sway/wayland for max compatiblity.  `armhf` binaries for `codium` and `nodejs` development are still available, however c/c++ development is not easily available because development headers are unable to be installed.
+The `samsung_chromebook` folder has files specific to the first gen [Samsung Arm Chromebook, model XE303C12](https://www.samsung.com/us/business/support/owners/product/chromebook-xe303c12/).  i3/xorg is used over sway/wayland for max compatiblity.  `armhf` binaries for `codium` and `nodejs` development are still available, however c/c++ development is not easily available because development headers are unable to be installed..